 Tapas.
 Pinxtos.
 Or less formally, little bites of Spanish goodness.
 There are plenty of reasons to go to Spain; tapas just happen to be the tastiest.
 In northern Spain, typical tapas styles and the dishes that represent them can vary widely, as can the protocol for ordering and eating them in different regions.
+With easy access to the cool Atlantic, the warmer Mediterranean, and rolling hills of farmland and wineries in between, the food in Northern Spain has one thing in common: Fantastic ingredients and delicious preparation.
+Tapas and Pinxtos are the perfect way to eat your way through these delicacies.
 Here’s a primer on enjoying these small bites in three northern cities.

 Barcelona’s tapas scene caters heavily to tourists.
 If this is your first time experiencing the tasty bites, it’s a low-stress, low-pressure way to ease yourself in.
 But this doesn’t mean that the tapas aren’t as good.
 You’ll still find plenty of excellent tapas options in the city.